-HSV-2 almost exclusively causes genital herpes and is almost always sexually transmitted.
-Therefore, the prevalence of HSV-2 infections increases from the start of sexual activity throughout adulthood.21 However, less than 25% of people with HSV-2 antibodies are aware they have genital herpes, so the spread of genital herpes often occurs through people who are unaware of their status.^{22,23} HSV-2 symptom severity can vary and depends on immune status.
+HSV-2 nearly exclusively causes genital herpes and is almost always sexually transmitted.
+Therefore, the prevalence of HSV-2 infections increases from the start of sexual activity throughout adulthood.
+However, less than 25% of people with HSV-2 antibodies are aware they have genital herpes, so the spread of genital herpes often occurs through people who are unaware of their status.
+HSV-2 symptom severity can vary and depends on immune status.

 Prevalence estimates are calculated using nationally representative survey data.
 Over the past several decades, HSV-2 infection rates in the United States have declined, but certain populations remain disproportionately affected.
 Approximately 12.1% of people aged 14-49 had HSV-2 in 2015-2016, compared to 18.0% in 1999-2000 (see Figure 2).
-Another study estimated that in 2018, 18.6 million people in the United States had HSV-2, with women accounting for 66% of these cases.
-HSV-2 prevalence was highest among Black or African American persons and lowest among Asian persons.
-Each year, an estimated additional 572,000 new cases of genital HSV-2 infections among people aged 18-49 occur.
-As with HSV-1, data for HSV-2 prevalence for adults over age 50 are lacking.
+Another study estimated that in 2018 18.6 million people in the United States had HSV-2, with women accounting for 66% of these cases.
+Each year, an additional 572,000 new cases of genital HSV-2 infections among people aged 18-49 occur.